vrothenbergUCSD/pymotif/README.md

 - `-size`: This is the size of the motif to search for.
 It defaults to 200 if not specified.
 - `-mask`: If included in the command, PyMotif will mask the genome.
+- `-motifs`: The path to a known motifs file.
+Default is

 Example usage with optional arguments: